Frederick William Burns: Announcing

 During the "Gentleman" Jim Corbett and Bob Fitzsimmons Heavyweight Championship in 1897 in Carson City, Nevada, a special telegraph was setup in the Lenox Lyceum Theatre in Manhattan which received all the details of the bout.
-Fred Burns read out all the action, blow-by-blow, to a crowd of people becoming the first play-by-play sportscaster on record.
+Burns read out all the action, blow-by-blow, to a crowd of people becoming the first play-by-play sportscaster on record.
 The Corbett-Fitzsimmons Fight was, also, filmed by Enoch Rector lasting more than 100 minutes making it the first feature film in history.

 His announcing in cycling was tantamount to his involvement in the sport.
-It was in cycling that Fred Burns introduced the world to the papier-mâché megaphone in 1894.
+It was in cycling that Burns introduced the world to the papier-mâché megaphone in 1894.
 He became known in the sporting world as the first professional megaphoner, a term commonly used for announcer until public address systems took over athletics in the 1930s.
 He announced some of the biggest cyclists of the time including: Jimmy Michael, Arthur Linton, Earl Kiser and Eddie Bald.

 When automobiles became the new rage, Burns was called upon to announce the time tests.
-At the world's first automobile show held in Madison Square Garden in November 1900, the organizers engaged Fred Burns as the announcer.
-When Henri Fournier, the best chauffeur (original term for race car driver) of his day, drove a world-record mile in 51.8 seconds against a head-wind during the race meetings of the Long Island Automobile Club, the man with the megaphone was Fred Burns.
+At the world's first automobile show held in Madison Square Garden in November 1900, the organizers engaged Burns as the announcer.
+When Henri Fournier, the best chauffeur (original term for race car driver) of his day, drove a world-record mile in 51.8 seconds against a head-wind during the race meetings of the Long Island Automobile Club, the man with the megaphone was Burns.

-In 1894, the management of the New York Giants baseball club leveraged the services of Fred Burns and Jack Adler to inform the crowds in lieu of using a bulletin board at the Polo Grounds.
+In 1894, the management of the New York Giants baseball club leveraged the services of Burns and Jack Adler to inform the crowds in lieu of using a bulletin board at the Polo Grounds.
 This Giants team went on to win the first Temple Cup over the original Baltimore Orioles.
 Several future Hall of Famers played for the team: shortstop George Davis, pitcher Amos Rusie, first baseman Roger Conner and manager/second baseman John Montgomery Ward.